 The legislative program encompasses the majority of the delegates and serves as the flagship of the Youth and Government program.
-Modeled after the New Jersey legislative system, our four fully independent legislatures each consist of an Assembly and a Senate, in which bills are debated and passed through by their respective delegates, and potentially signed by the Youth Governor.
+Modeled after the New Jersey legislative system, our two fully independent legislatures each consist of an Assembly and a Senate, in which bills are debated and passed through by their sponsoring delegates, and potentially signed by the Youth Governor.

 The story of a bill begins in the mind of a delegate as he or she notices an issue at hand in New Jersey and writes a bill to change or improve it.
-After codifying it into the bill language and preparing research for debate, delegates submit the bills for review and suggestion by the officer corps, who, at the annual Pre-Legislative session, give advice and demonstrate how to improve and strengthen bills, as well as writing personalized feedback for bill so that delegates can have the best bill possible prepared for conference.
-Additionally, the officer corps will provide each delegate with an in depth financial analysis of their bill, assessing the approximate cost of every piece of legislation.
+After codifying it into the bill language and preparing research for debate, delegates submit the bills for review by the officer corps, who, at the annual Pre-Legislative session, give advice and demonstrate how to improve and strengthen bills, as well as writing personalized feedback for bill so that delegates can have the best bill possible prepared for conference.
 At the same time, authors must prepare their cosponsors to represent their bill in the opposing chamber.

-At conference, all bills start off in committee.
-This is the first testing ground in which bills are put together head-to-head to highlight the relative strengths of each bill, as bills are heard in “buckets”, or groups of four, and must compete to win the votes of committee members.
+At Conference, all bills start off in committee.
+This is the first testing ground in which bills are put together head-to-head to highlight the relative strengths of each bill, as bills are heard in “buckets,” groups of about four bills, and must compete to win the votes of committee members.
 Committee allows delegates to vote on which bills they would like to hear in greater detail at a later time.
 In committees, delegates have the option to propose amendments to one another’s bills.
-Approximately half of the bills presented in committee move on to chamber and are voted on merit of importance to the state, strength, and quality of presentation.
+The bills are scored by the committee on merit of feasibility, debatability, importance to state, and research/quality, and the top scored bills proceed to chamber.

 The legislative program teaches much more than simply how to write and debate legislation in New Jersey.
 The critical thinking skills, the determination, and the family-hood found in legislative committee is unparalleled, and the newfound friends and ideas are irreplaceable.